 In order of appearance, the players are:

-Feel free to screenshot or save the graphic character guide below to help you read this book:
+Screenshot, save, or share the graphic character guide below to help you read this book:

 Oliver Marks